 Review summary: Canon 1D Mark II vs Sony A9

-Reasons to prefer the Canon EOS-1D Mark II:
+Arguments in favor of the Canon EOS-1D Mark II:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Longer lasting: Can take more shots (1200 versus 650) on a single battery charge.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More heavily discounted: Has been available for much longer (launched in January 2004).